samjesus8/CCCU_HighPerformanceComputing_Assignment2/report/report.md

     - The reason I am using `long` as the data type for the matrix, is so that I can handle overflow of values. `long` can support values from `-9,223,372,036,854,775,808` up to `9,223,372,036,854,775,807`.

-    - Because Java doesn't allow methods to return more than 1 data type, I made another class called `matrixResult` which basically stores the 2 matrixes in one object, also known as a tuple.
+    - Because Java doesn't allow methods to return more than 1 data type, I made another class called `matrixResult` which stores the 2 matrixes in one object, also known as a tuple.

-- The `fillMatrix()` method simply does a `for` loop through each value of the matrix and fills it with a value that is randomly generated from 1-100.
+- The `fillMatrix()` method does a `for` loop through each value of the matrix and fills it with a value that is randomly generated from 1-100.

     ```java
     public void fillMatrix(long[][] matrix)